EEGToolkit.jl

 EEGToolkit.artifact_rejectFunction

-This function takes a TimeSeries signal and an anomaly matrix $A$.
-It removes from the signal the epoch-subepoch pairs containing artifacts.
-In particular, this function returns a Vector{Vector{T}} with T<:AbstractFloat.
-Thus, if result holds the return value of this function, result[i] contains what is left from the ith epoch after removing its contaminated sub-epochs.
-It is possible that result[i] is empty.
+The return value is a segmented signal (Vector{Vector<:AbstractFloat}}), each of whose segments corresponds to an epoch with its artifcat-contaminated sub-epochs removed.
+In other words, if the result holds the return value of this function, result[i] contains what is left from the ith epoch after removing its contaminated sub-epochs.
+It is possible that result[i] is empty, if all sub-epochs of epoch i contained artifacts.

 source